comed-ian/CTF-Writeups/RITSEC-2021/README.md

 libc_base = system_addr - system_offset
 ~~~

 The rationale for finding libc's base address is to locate the address of `/bin/sh` to get a shell, as `/bin/sh` does not exist in the binary itself.
-The buffer can be overflowed precicely, or the chain case use a `ret` address to create a "ret sled" that will slide into the first ROP gadget.
+The buffer can be overflowed precisely, or the chain can use a `ret` address to create a "ret sled" that will slide into the first ROP gadget.
 Since there are plenty of `pop rdi` gadgets in libc that can pop `/bin/sh` into the register, the ROP chain should be as simple as:

 ~~~python
 r = ROP(libc)